 - Three-quarters of tax professionals are concerned about the impact of changing tax rates or the introduction of new taxes on their organization’s ability to effectively manage tax changes

 - Changing business structures was also a key concern for nearly half of tax professionals (49%), compared to 36% of finance executives

 - Almost a quarter (24%) of finance executives said that their tax function was not effective at managing costs, compared to just 1.4% of tax executives

 - Among respondents who fully outsource indirect tax, 40% said their ability to optimize tax recovery was “very effective,” compared to just 14% among respondents from organizations where indirect tax is not outsourced

 Ryan, an award-winning global tax services and software provider, is the largest Firm in the world dedicated exclusively to business taxes.
 With global headquarters in Dallas, Texas, the Firm provides an integrated suite of federal, state, local, and international tax services on a multijurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
-Ryan is a 10-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
-Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multidisciplinary team of more than 4,100 professionals and associates serves over 21,000 clients in more than 60 countries, including many of the world’s most prominent Global 5000 companies.
+Ryan is an 11-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
+Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multidisciplinary team of more than 4,500 professionals and associates serves over 24,000 clients in more than 60 countries, including many of the world’s most prominent Global 5000 companies.
 More information about Ryan can be found at ryan.com.
-“Ryan” and “Firm” refer to the global organizational network and may refer to one or more of the member firms of Ryan International, each of which is a separate legal entity.

 Senior Manager, Content, Communications, and Public Relations